justingolden21/autoclicker.py/README.md

 # autoclicker.py

-a simple python autoclicker with easy to use gui
+A simple python autoclicker with easy to use gui

+Pip install pyautogui

+Run the program in IDLE for Python 3.6

+That's it :)